WHAT IS FREEMASONRY

-Most Lodges have Stated Communications (meetings) once a month that are also referred to as "business meetings".
-Keystone Lodge No.318 has two meetings per month held on the first and third Saturday of each month, starting at 6PM.
+Most Lodges have Stated Communications (meetings) once a month that are also referred to as “business meetings”. the logde normally have two meetings per month held on the first and third Saturday of each month, starting at 6PM.
 Meeting usually last no more then two hours, but can be longer if needed.
-There may also at times when needed "Special Communications called for things such as conferring of degrees or other business that cannot wait until the normal Stated Communications of the lodge.
+There may also at times when needed “Special Communications called for things such as conferring of degrees or other business that cannot wait until the normal Stated Communications of the lodge.
 All members are required to be at the meetings and to participate in the Lodge functions.

 While conferral of degrees and mundane business do take up a lot of a Lodge’s time, there are a host of other activities that Masons engage in within the fraternity.
 Charitable work is always done, in the form of fundraisers, community volunteer work, etc. And there are also a great many things done for the simple pleasure of company: monthly breakfasts or dinners, picnics, lecturers on Masonic history, you name it.
 Masonry is a fraternity, and its membership seeks to have fun.